BrunaRihl/ZodiacPairs-Memory-Game/README.md

 # ZodiacPairs

 In ZodiacPairs - Memory Game, visitors immerse themselves in the constellations of the zodiac signs.
-Here, they can enhance their memory and matching skills while exploring astronomical representations in an engaging and educational environment.
+Here, they can enhance their memory and matching skills while exploring astrological and astronomical representations in an engaging environment.

 ![ZodiacPai website shown on a range of devices](/assets/images/docs/responsive.png)

 ## Demo
-The live demo is available at [here](https://brunarihl.github.io/ZodiacPairs-Memory-Game/)!
+The live demo is available [here](https://brunarihl.github.io/ZodiacPairs-Memory-Game/)!

 ## Contents